-Students are also strongly encouraged to reach out to The College's Academic Integrity Officer and to familiarize themselves with all potential resources the university provides to educate themselves about academic integrity (e.g., https://provost.asu.edu/academic-integrity/resources/students).
+Students are also strongly encouraged to reach out to The College's Academic Integrity Officer and to familiarize themselves with all potential resources the university provides to educate themselves about academic integrity.

 Allegations of academic dishonesty will be reported to Amanda Smith, The College's Academic Integrity Officer.
-Before it comes to that, however, students